JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 With loads of open-source and commercial observability solutions on the market, you might (rightly) ask yourself:
 - Why is there so much hype around OpenTelemetry?
-- If there are plenty mature solutions for generating, collecting, storing, and analysing logs, metrics and traces, why should I care?
+- If there are plenty of mature solutions for generating, collecting, storing, and analyzing logs, metrics and traces, why should I care?
 - What's wrong with the current state of observability?
 - Oh, great ... is this yet another attempt at standardization?